ichabod801/poker_db/data_dictionary.md

 * 4 = out match
 * 5 = in match

-other
-	everything else, review these at the end. [done] Cards
-		1 = shifting games
-		2 = dice
-		3 = pot actions
-		4 = odd fees
-		5 = card actions
-pass
-	pass cards from one player to another number is max cards passed. qualifier
-	Something that must be beat to win/open.
-		0 = no qualifier
-		1 = set qualifier
-		2 = deck qualifier
-		3 = table qualifier
-		4 = other
-rank
-	How hands are ranked against each other.
-		1 = standard
-		2 = modified standard
-		3 = split cards
-		4 = points
-		5 = other
-repeat
-	repeat a number of actions for a number of rounds, or until a condition is met. number is number of actions repeated
-	-1 for a condition related to repeating actions, independent of the repeat showdown
-	see who has the best hand and divide the pot. instant win goes under win
-	Use a bit map:
-		1 = low
-		2 = high
-		4 = both
-		8 = card
-		16 = other
-		32 = other II
-		64 = tba
-		high/low = 3
-		high/low/both = 7
-		high/card = 10
-		low/low = 17
-		high/high = 18
-shuffle
-	(re)shuffle the deck somehow
-	0 = conditional shuffle
-	1 = reshuffle
-stack
-	put your cards into a stack.
-	111 all cards
-	otherwise number of cards stacked table
-	deal table cards
-	use turn for flipping them over
-	n is total cards dealt
-	201+ for per player
-turn
-	flip over table or common cards. variant
-	play a specific variant.
-For things like HORSE, which would have a combined tag. wild
-	includes wilds, double wilds (double the cards), half wilds (halve the cards) number should be the number of wild cards (max) the rule introduces double wilds count as 2 cards
-		0 is a rule that nefs wilds, or provides wilds to the table. win
-	instant win rule
-	1 = specific cards
-	2 = multiple wins
+### other

+Rules for everything else, categorized by card number:

+* 1 = shifting games
+* 2 = dice
+* 3 = pot actions
+* 4 = odd fees
+* 5 = card actions

+### pass

+Rules about passing cards from one player to another.
+The card number is the maximum number of cards passed per player.

+### qualifier

+Rules for hands required to open betting or to win the pot.

+* 0 = eliminate a qualifier
+* 1 = a specific hand qualifier
+* 2 = a beat the deck qualifier
+* 3 = a beat the table qualifier
+* 4 = other qualifiers

+### rank

+Rules about how hands are ranked against each other.
+The card number categorizes the types of ranks:

+* 1 = standard poker hands (such as using three card hands in a five card game)
+* 2 = modified standard poker hands (removing hands or adding hands)
+* 3 = split cards
+* 4 = points (some form of counting)
+* 5 = other

+### repeat

+Rules about repeat a number of actions (other rules) until a condition is met.
+The card number is the number of actions repeated.
+A card number of -1 is for a condition related to repeating actions, independent of the repeat.

+### showdown

+Rules about how to divide the pot.
+Note that instant wins that don't involve comparing hands are coded as 'win' rules.
+The card numbers for showdowns use a bit map.
+You take the card number, and change it to a sum of powers of two.
+The powers of two in the sum determine what types of hands can win the pot.
+For example, a high/low game is coded as 3, which is 1 (low) + 2 (high).
+A high game with a split card would have a card number of 10, which is 2 (high) + 8 (high card).

+* 1 = low
+* 2 = high
+* 4 = both (can take high and low as opposed to either high or low)
+* 8 = split card (like low spade in the hole)
+* 16 = other
+* 32 = a different other

+### shuffle

+Rules about shuffling or reshuffling the deck somehow.
+The card numbers are:

+* 0 = conditional shuffle
+* 1 = reshuffle

+### stack

+Rules about players putting their cards into a stack.
+The card number is the number of cards stacked.

+### table

+Rules about dealing table cards.
+Flipping over face down table cards should be coded as a 'turn' rule.
+The card number is the total number of table cards dealt.

+###turn

+Rules about flipping over face down table or common cards.
+The card number is the total number of cards turned over.

+### variant

+Rules about playing a specific variant.
+For things like HORSE, which would have a 'meta' tag.

+### wild

+Rules about what cards are wild.
+This includes wilds, double wilds, and half wilds (two cards counting as one wild card).
+The card number is the maximum number of wild cards possible at the end of the game.
+Double the card number for double wilds, halve it for half wilds.
+A card number of 0 is a rule that gets rid of wild cards.

+### win

+Rules covering situations where a player instantly wins the game.
+The card numbers are:

+* 1 = Wins due to specific cards
+* 2 = Wins due to multiple sub-wins or sub-losses, like legs or posts